 Character Development – 1 point.
 I suppose that we can give this story a point for the development of Chekov as he has more to do, but it is a stretch.
 Walter Koenig himself has said that this episode was written in a way that was inconsistent with his character, so I can only give it the one point.

 Cool Factor – 1 point.
 Honestly, I did not find much that was cool about this episode.
-I would say that Charles Napier, a veteran actor of many great TV series and films (including “Silence of the Lambs”, “Rambo”, “The Simpsons”, “Mission: Impossible”, and many others) would reappear in the Trek universe in an episode of DS9 called “Little Green Men”, more than 25 years later.
-That could be seen as being cool.
+I would say that Charles Napier, a veteran actor of many great TV series and films (including “Silence of the Lambs”, “Rambo”, “The Simpsons”, “Mission: Impossible”, and many others) would thankfully reappear in the Trek universe in an episode of DS9 called “Little Green Men”, more than 25 years later.
+That is a mercy for a talented actor to not be linked to only this episode, and could be seen as being cool (OK, here is the pity point I mentioned earlier).